MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/multiplayer/service-configuration/large-sessions.md

 }
 ```

 You can use the same name for both “groups” and “encounters” – for example, if one player “trades with” a group, the people in the group won’t need to do anything (assuming they previously added the group name to their “groups”), and the person who had the encounter would upload the group name in their “encounters” list.
 That will cause the individual to see all the members of the group as recent players and vice versa.

 Encounters count as having been a member of the group for 30 seconds.
 Since the encounters are considered one-off events, the “encounters” array is always immediately processed and then cleared from the session.
-It will never appear in a response.
-(The “groups” array sticks around until altered or removed, or the member leaves the session.)
+The “encounters” array will never appear in a response.
+In contrast, the “groups” array remains until altered or removed, or the member leaves the session.